1952 steel strike: Negotiations

 Feinsinger appointed a six-member panel to hear the steel wage case.
 Two members came from the employers, one from the AFL, one from the CIO, and two from the public.
-Leading the panel was Harry Shulman, a professor of law at Yale University and a widely respected mediator.
+Leading the panel was Harry Shulman, a professor of law at Yale University and a widely respected mediator and labor arbitrator.
 Hearings were set to being on January 7, 1952, with a report due 30 days later.

 Nevertheless, when union leaders met at their announced January 3 meeting in Atlantic City, Murray warned the country that the union intended to keep its no-strike pledge only for 45 days.
 The union would strike on February 21 if no acceptable wage agreement was forthcoming.